GoosefleetEO/allianceauth-buyback-program/README.md

 Buyback program requires a few periodic tasks to operate and update its data.

-#### Price updates
 Buybackprogram is designed to use localy stored prices to speed up the price calculations.
 It is important that you have the price update task in your periodic tasks so that your prices will update.

-To have your prices updated every 24 hours add the following line in your `local.py` setting file:
+By adding the following lines in your `local.py` setting file the progral will update the stored item prices at midnight.
+It will also check for any new contracts and update the statistics page with them every 15 minutes:

 ```
 # Buybackprogram price updates